-The words Alternative Health or Natural Health can certainly excite a lot of emotion.
+The words Alternative Health or Natural Medicine can certainly excite a lot of emotion.
 But the definitions of the two are simple-they both mean not medical.

-This does not mean that there is no basis of science on which to verify the means of assessment or of application of the therapy.
-Quite the contrary, Natural or Alternative health has their basis well established by the scientific body of literature.
+Alternative Health and Natural Medicine are based on science to verify the means of assessment or of application of the therapy.
+Alternative Health and Natural Medicine have their basis well established by the scientific body of literature.

 As such, all subject matter that is presented here will be well referenced by the body of scientific knowledge.

-The split between medical thought and natural approaches to health can actually be traced to the same man.
+The split between medical thought, alternative health and natural medicine approaches to health can actually be traced to the same man.
 Louis Pasteur is the father of the germ theory of disease.
-It is from his studies that the concept of Bug A causing Disease A, and Bug B causing Disease B arise.
+His studies gave us the concept of Bug A causing Disease A, and Bug B causing Disease B.

 The Germ Theory is one of the principle bases of medical thought and the reason for their approach to their treatment of disease.

-But, while on his death bed in 1895, Louis Pasteur said, “Bernard was right, the microbe is nothing, the soil is everything.” http://www.amacf.org/health_quotes/.
+Louis Pasteur said on his death bed in 1895, “Bernard was right, the microbe is nothing, the soil is everything.” http://www.amacf.org/health_quotes/.

-What this statement of Louis Pasteur means is that it is the condition of the body, its vibrancy and ability to resist disease will determine our health.
+Louis Pasteur realized that it is the condition of the body, the health of the body gives the ability to resist disease.
 The bug cannot overcome a healthy body.

-Natural medicine seeks out that truth, embodied in science that supports the body’s natural needs and defenses to enhance the conditions of health.
+Natural medicine uses science to supports the body’s natural needs and defenses to rebuild the conditions of health.

-As far back as we can look in history, people have looked to nature and natural things for their health.
+history show us that people have always looked to nature and natural things for their health.
 Hippocrates, the father of medicine, is quoted as saying, “let thy food be thy medicine, and thy medicine thy food.”